junxit/us-congress-bills-113/metadata.md

 - 2013-03-21 — The House rose from the Committee of the Whole House on the state of the Union to report H. Con.
 Res.
 25.
 - 2013-03-21 — The previous question was ordered pursuant to the rule. (consideration: CR H1801)
 - 2013-03-22 — Received in the Senate.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 33.
+- 2013-10-16 — Amendment SA 2006 agreed to in Senate by Unanimous Consent.
+- 2013-10-16 — Amendment SA 2006 proposed by Senator Murray. (consideration: CR S7532) In the nature of a substitute.
+- 2013-10-16 — Measure laid before Senate by unanimous consent. (consideration: CR S7532)
+- 2013-10-16 — Ordered held at desk by unanimous consent.
+Pursuant to the order of 10/16/2013.
+- 2013-10-16 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment by Unanimous Consent.
+- 2013-10-16 — Resolution agreed to in Senate with an amendment by Unanimous Consent.
+- 2013-10-16 — See also S.Con.Res.
+8.
+- 2013-10-16 — Senate amendment agreed to: Amendment SA 2006 agreed to in Senate by Unanimous Consent.
+- 2013-10-16 — Senate amendment proposed (on the floor): Amendment SA 2006 proposed by Senator Murray.(consideration: CR S7532)
+- 2013-10-16 — Senate amendment submitted
+- 2013-10-16 — Senate insisted on its amendment, requested a conference.